 The Company has put in place policies and procedures to mitigate each of the key elements of operational risk as described above.
 Operational risk is also mitigated through the holding of capital in the form of Pillar 1 regulatory capital and Pillar 2 capital.
-SIDAC's Pillar 2 Internal Capital Adequacy Assessment is based on a Scenario Analysis approach.
-In addition to the scenarios, SIDAC also employs a correlation matrix which assesses the likelihood of any two scenarios occurring at the same time.
-It is based on the assumption that not all scenarios are likely to materialise simultaneously.
-The correlation matrix therefore allows for the computation of a 'diversification benefit'.
-The Pillar 2 charge is computed as the excess of the Internal Capital Adequacy Assessment over the Pillar 1 amount.
+SIDAC's Pillar 2 Internal Capital Adequacy Assessment is based on a derivation of the Pillar 1 Basic Indicator Approach which is applied to the three-year rolling average of operating income for which the Company takes the highest of each of the last three years and the forecast for the following year and applies the 15% multiplier to that amount The Pillar 2 charge is computed as the excess of the Internal Capital Adequacy Assessment over the Pillar 1 amount.